Boundary value problems and Hardy spaces for elliptic systems with block structure: The four critical numbers

 This family is $\L^p$-bounded for $p \in [2-\eps,2+\eps]$ due to Proposition~\ref{prop: Lp boundedness BD}.
 In particular, the second component is $\L^p$-bounded and since $a$ is strictly elliptic, the same is true for $t \nabla_x a^{-1} (1+t^2 \tL)^{-1} a = t \nabla_x (1+t^2 L)^{-1}$.
 Hence, for a possibly different choice of $\eps$ we have $q_+(L) \geq 2+\eps$ and $q_-(L) \leq 2-\eps$.
 The same thing for $L^\sharp$.
 Now, the claim follows from Theorem~\ref{thm: standard relation J(L) and N(L)}. \end{proof}

 \begin{rem} \begin{enumerate} \item In the one-dimensional setting the identification of the critical numbers could also be obtained from the kernel estimates in~\cite{AMcT}.
 They are only stated for $m=1$ but the argument literally applies to systems ($m > 1$) under our ellipticity assumption.
 In fact, the proof of Lemma~\ref{lem: Lp L2 between Sobolev conjugates n = 1} mimics some intermediate steps in \cite{AMcT}.
-The value $p_-(L) = \nicefrac{1}{2}$ has appeared in a related context in \cite{AT}. \item In higher dimensions the bounds above cannot be improved in general, even when $a=1$.
-Counterexamples rely on Frehse's irregular solution~\cite{Frehse} and can be found in \cite[Prop.~2.10]{HMMc}. \end{enumerate} \end{rem}
+The value $p_-(L) = \nicefrac{1}{2}$ has appeared in a related context in \cite{AT}. \item In higher dimensions the bounds above cannot be improved in general, even when $a=1$ and $m=1$.
+More precisely, given $\eps>0$, any of $p_-(L) < 2_* -\eps$, $p_+(L) > 2^* + \eps$, $q_+(L) > 2+\eps$ can fail for some $L$.